 Designers shouldn’t be perceived as professionals who make visual magic happen where meaningful user experience is expected.
 No amount of beautiful design can fix poor functionality and usability.
 As designers we create the one thing that is blatantly obvious – the hard shell, which is a lot of the times is all that users see.
 We have this power to influence them in such a short period of time – whether it’s presenting our own abilities, or our clients business.
 Yet, design teams are often not expected work on the analytical, logistical and planning aspects of searching out meaning and reason behind all that will inevitably end up in need of design.
 With wider understanding of the design process and greater ownership in the decision making process, Design Thinking utilises the designer’s toolkit to put the customer first, which in turn saves time and money on a larger scale.

 Reducing risks in any way, shape or form is a real value of design teams that not many recognise.
 That’s why we often switch gears and flex our creative muscles to use our right-brain imagination, artistry and intuition the same way we do our left-brain logic, analysis and planning – to try and create the best user experiences we can.
-If you’re interested in how we can create the best user experience on your store, feel free to get in touch.
+If you’re interested in how we can create the best user experience on your store, and design accordingly, feel free to get in touch.